 With 10 months left on a 2-year lease, my husband and I are tripping over ourselves in the rent vs. buy dance.

 Buying seems like the next most logical life step for two gainfully employed recently wed 30-somethings.
-With a mortgage we may pay less for more space and we would have something to call our own.
+With a mortgage we’d pay less for more space and have something to call our own.
 We’d finally feel settled, build up equity and do typical HGTV things like renovate bathrooms over and over again.

 But at what cost?

 For us, buying would most likely mean moving further outside the city, adding an undesirable commute and a tax on our most valuable asset: time.
 It would mean dropping hefty sums of money on unexpected expenses for things I’ve always taken for granted in my rentals like roofs and air conditioners and carpet.
 It would mean tying ourselves to a multi-hundred-thousand dollar anchor.